MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-users.md

 ## Choosing a desktop browser

-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] supports multiple browsers that each offer a variety of features and capabilities.
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] supports multiple browsers.
+Each browser offers a variety of features and capabilities.
 The browser plays a significant role in the responsiveness and fluidity of the user interface.

 - Where possible, avoid older browsers such as Internet Explorer and Edge Legacy.
 Modern browsers generally offer better performance.
 See the list of supported, recommended browsers for [Business Central online](https://go.microsoft.com/fwlink/?linkid=2110804) and browsers for [Business Central on-premises](https://go.microsoft.com/fwlink/?linkid=2110719).